nealol/lilith-docs/README.md

 **Autododge**
 Lilith's WIP autododge feature is the most advanced on the market, with as much customizabilty as you'd want and more.

+**Lunar Enable**
+Lilith can enable freelook and autotexthotkey on hypixel if you are using Lunar Client.
+Lilith also has an option to enable 1.7 hitreg, which results in significantly better hit registration.
+Additionally, it can enable Lunar staff mode, which grants access to staff modules built into lunar client like an X-ray module.
+On top of bypasses for Lunar, Lilith can enable all disabled mods on Badlion, hides your forge mod list from Hypixel and shows your client as vanilla.

 **Nick Detection**
 Lilith automatically detects when you queue a nick and will alert you in chat when you do.
 If a player is nicked with their own skin it will also state the real ign of the nicked player in chat next to the warning message.